 *** All Colorado Hospitals ***

 Colorado has been chosen to be a pilot state for the National Pediatric Readiness Project's 2020 assessment.
 All Colorado hospital emergency departments will be receiving survey invitations in the mail, however, the date is yet to be determined given the current COVID-19 crisis.
 EMS for Children Colorado will be helping ensure all addresses and points of contact are up to date.
-If you are a Colorado hospital ED Nurse Manager, or know who is for your hospital, please submit contact information for your ED using the button above.
+If you are a Colorado hospital ED Nurse Manager, or know who is for your hospital, please submit contact information for your ED using the button below.
 To see what kinds of things the assessment will be asking about, check out the 2019 Pediatric Readiness Checklist below.

 Colorado Pediatric Preparedness for the Emergency Room (COPPER)